Discover the stories of valor and sacrifice in one of America’s most historic resting places, just miles from the nation’s capital.

 Although the primary focus of the cemetery is on honoring Union Soldiers, a noteworthy chapter of its history pertains to the burial of Confederate prisoners of war.
 However, in 1879, the Daughters of the Confederacy took the initiative to oversee the relocation of these soldiers’ remains.
 The majority were reinterred in a communal grave at Alexandria’s revered Christ Church burial ground on North Washington Street.
 As a result, no Confederate soldiers are interred within the confines of the cemetery.

-The history of gravestones in the National Cemetery reflects a transition from temporary markers to enduring memorials, symbolizing the nation’s commitment to honoring its fallen heroes.
+The gravestones in Alexandria National Cemetery reflect the transition from temporary markers to lasting memorials, symbolizing the nation’s enduring commitment to honoring its fallen heroes.

 Heroes and History: The Lives Behind the Stones

-The Alexandria National Cemetery is a testament to the courage, sacrifice, and unwavering dedication of the men and women who served our nation.
-The hallowed grounds of this cemetery hold countless stories of bravery, patriotism, and resilience.
-From the earliest days of the Civil War to the modern era, the diverse individual interments provide a compelling portrait of American valor and perseverance.
-The stories etched beside the headstones of this sacred burial place offer a glimpse into the lives of the fallen heroes who rest here.
-From tales of skilled sharpshooters and tragic wartime accidents to the heroic actions of United States Colored Troops, the spirits of these brave individuals live on through their stories, forever etched in stone.
-The Alexandria National Cemetery stands as a powerful reminder of the sacrifices made by those who answered the call to serve, and it ensures that their legacies will endure for generations to come.
+Alexandria National Cemetery is a lasting tribute to the courage, sacrifice, and dedication of the men and women who served our nation.
+Within its grounds lie countless stories of bravery, resilience, and patriotism, from the Civil War to modern times.
+Each headstone marks a life that contributed to the fabric of American history, from skilled sharpshooters and those lost in tragic wartime accidents to the courageous members of the United States Colored Troops.
+These stories, etched in stone, remind us of the sacrifices made by those who served, ensuring that their legacies endure for generations to come.

 George Fermane, Elite Marksman of the Civil War